chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 TOML is the configuration language chosen by the chapel team for configuring programs written in chapel.
-A TOML file contains the nessesary information to build a chapel program using mason.
+A TOML file contains the necessary information to build a chapel program using mason.
 `TOML Spec <https://github.com/toml-lang/toml>`_.